Hamidalavi/examid-gaming-journey/README.md

 13. Decided to push and fully rest my arm and abit wrist instead of floating on air cuz of wrist and arm fatigue.
 It's happened after 2 years (like dinner seat posture)
 14. Ignoring the arm friction with an **arm sleeve**.
 Because the place of Examid lives is very hot and humid and the arm moves very hardly
 15. Pre-Lock enemies with **centering** and **not reseting** the mouse when focusing on enemies
-16. Aim goes like a pro by moving the mouse to the right (level with the pinky finger); so that the ring and pinky fingers are allowed to push the mouse from the side, then push thumb easily for more accuracy.
-In addition, the ring and pinky fingers rest flat on the edge of the mouse (top of the mouse), then I curl my ring and abit pinky fingers to cover the mouse from side in a perfect position and comfortable grip
+16. Aim goes like a pro with the ring and pinky fingers rest flat on the edge of the mouse (top of the mouse), then I curl my ring and abit pinky fingers to cover the mouse from side in a perfect position and comfortable grip
 17. Starts using **dynamic grip**, so there are four parts which I can explain this mixing grip and use all of them in different situations:
 > A: Doing **fingertip grip** as a default, I mean there is a little space between mouse and wrist; the palm is hovering over the mouse.
 This grip is suitable for web browsering, MOBA and RTS style games and in-game menus
 >> B: Doing **palm grip**; from exactly where I hold the mouse with my fingers, I push the metacarpal head towards the mouse a bit.
 This grip is suitable for most of games with more stability and less movement with applied some frictions